mjl-/mox/README.md

 - Old-style internationalization in messages.
 - JMAP
 - Webmail
+- Autoresponder (out of office/vacation)
+- HTTP-based API for sending messages and receiving delivery feedback

 There are many smaller improvements to make as well, search for "todo" in the code.